-Watch: Coronavirus Task Force Holds Briefing After Extending Distancing Guidelines
+'Challenging Times Are Ahead,' Trump Says Of Extended Social Distancing Guidelines

 Trump hailed what he called the valuable contributions made by American industry on Monday and invited a number of company bosses to discuss their production.

-Trump also said that nine companies are producing ventilators to try to ameliorate the need associated with a climbing number of patients.
+Trump also said that a number of companies are producing ventilators to try to ameliorate the need associated with a climbing number of patients.

 The latest announcement came from Ford and GE Healthcare, which said on Monday they're on track to build 50,000 machines within the next 100 days.